-The en route BBFM solution, implemented with the required time of arrival (RTA) process, is the only long range air traffic flow management solution that is operationally implemented, and independently validated by FAA's Task J program, ERAU, and CLT/ MSP, providing real time coordination between airlines and ATC.
+The enroute BBFM solution, implemented with the required time of arrival (RTA) process, is the only longrange air traffic flow management solution that has been operationally implemented (eight years) and independently validated by FAA's Task J program and Embry-Riddle Aeronautical University (ERAU) at CLT/MSP, providing real time coordination between the airlines and ATC.

-The aircraft BBFM solution constantly monitors arrival flow hours before landing, calculates small time/speed adjustments, and then coordinates the airline's business needs with ATC (see Figure 5).
-After ATC's electronic, real-time coordination is complete, the BBFM optimization engine electronically sends the RTA to the aircraft as a suggested Mach or cornerpost time.
+The airline BBFM solution constantly monitors the arrival flow hours before landing, calculates small time/ speed adjustments and then coordinates the airline's business needs with ATC (see Figure 5).
+After ATC's electronic, real time coordination is complete, the airline's BBFM optimization engine electronically sends the RTA to the aircraft as a suggested Mach or corner post time.

-The RTA process is a 30-year-old, rarely-used, onboard Fight Management Computer (FMC) function that allows the pilot to enter a time at a specific fix, like an arrival fix, and then the FMC automatically adjusts the throttles to achieve that RTA.
+The RTA process is a 30-year-old, rarely-used, on board Fight Management Computer (FMC) function that allows the pilot to enter an arrival time at a specific fix, like an arrival fix, and then the FMC automatically adjusts the aircraft speed to achieve that RTA.

-BBFM simultaneously gives ATC a win, brings airlines into the real time "day of" game, and provides near-term benefits from advanced technologies, which in turn improve the customer experience.
+BBFM simultaneously gives ATC a win, brings airlines into the real time "day of" game and provides near-term benefits from advanced technologies, which in turn improves the customers' experience.

-Independently proven benefits of the en route BBFM RTA solution are that it:
+Independently-proven benefits of the enroute BBFM RTA solution include: